ComputeCanada/software-stack/doc/easybuild.md

 ```
 cp $EBROOTGENTOO/easybuild/easyconfigs/i/igraph/igraph-0.10.6-foss-2022b.eb igraph-0.10.6-gcccoreflexiblas-2023a.eb
 ```
-if the recipe were in the 2020 easyconfig repository, please copy from there, e.g.
+if the recipe were in the 2020 easyconfig repository, please copy it, e.g.
 ```
-cp ~/easybuild-easyconfigs/easybuild/easyconfigs/i/igraph/igraph-0.10.6-foss-2022b.eb igraph-0.10.6-gcccoreflexiblas-2023a.eb
+cp igraph-0.10.6-foss-2022b.eb igraph-0.10.6-gcccoreflexiblas-2023a.eb
 ```

-The change from `foss-2020a` to `gcccoreflexiblas-2023a` is a toolchain change.
+The change from `foss-2022b` to `gcccoreflexiblas-2023a` is a toolchain change.
 We do not expose the toolchains to users but use them internally to denote compiler, MPI and linear algebra combinations.